Skateboarding Tutoring Or Self-Training: Finding The Perfect Ride

 What Should I Practice When Learning To Skateboard?

 Before you jump into attempting more advanced tricks, you need to start slowly and master the basics first, like how to push, turn, accelerate, and brake.
 Start by working on your balance and movement.
-Once you’ve got those down, you can move on to learning tricks for beginners and perfecting your own technique.
+Once you’ve got those down, you can move on to learning tricks for beginners and perfecting your technique.

 What Are The Most Common Injuries In Skateboarding?